mythz/site/_pages/terms.md

 "Derivative Software" means the Binary code Software and/or Binary code that results from your compilation of modified or unmodified source code Software.

-"Authorized User" means a single employee, independent contractor or other temporary worker authorized by Licensee to use Software while performing duties within the scope of their employment or assignment.
+"Authorized User" means a single employee, independent contractor or other temporary worker authorized by Licensee to use Software while performing duties within the scope of their employment or assignment who has not previously violated the terms of this Licence with respect to the Software, or who has received express permission from the Licensor to exercise rights under this Licence despite a previous violation.

 "License Certificate" means evidence of a license provided by Licensor to Licensee in electronic or printed form.

 "License Key" means a unique key-code that enables Licensee to use Software by a single Authorized User.
 Only Licensor and/or its representatives are permitted to produce License Keys for Software.

-"Developer Product" means your own software product that incorporates Derivative Software and substantially duplicates the capabilities or competes with the Software or Derivative Software.
+"Competing Product" means your own software product that incorporates Derivative Software and substantially duplicates the capabilities or competes with the Software or Derivative Software.

+"Allowed Project" means your own software that is not a Competing Product.

 "ServiceStack Public Services" means any public remote services or Internet websites hosted or operated by ServiceStack, Inc. including websites or services identified using the top-level servicestack.net domain.